MilesHamilton/NYT_API/README.md

 ## Run the tests

-# REST API

-The REST API to the example app is described below.
+example app is described below.

-## Get A Specific Thing
+## Get a Specific Thing

 ### Request